FEMSOFT/learngit/readme.txt

-git is a version control soft. git is a free soft.
+git is a distributed version control soft. git is a free soft.